 Knowledge sharing and mutual learning beyond projects, institutions and regional boundaries – a community of EbA practitioners, planners, think tanks and decision-makers

-Members of this knowledge and exchange network are primarily from national governments, international organizations, civil society and research institutions with an interest in strengthening Ecosystem-based Adaptation in planning and decision-making.
+Members of this knowledge and exchange network are primarily from national governments, international organisations, civil society and research institutions with an interest in strengthening Ecosystem-based Adaptation in planning and decision-making.

 Since its foundation in 2015, the network has focused on the following topics:

 Annual workshops of the international EbA Community of Practice provide opportunities for members to exchange knowledge in face-to-face dialogues.
 They cover a combination of facilitated discussions on emerging issues of common interest as well as practical experiences on applied EbA approaches, methods and tools and/or the functioning of the community itself.
 Workshops commonly include field trips to expose participants to challenges and successes of EbA project implementation.
-Workshops have been organized in Berlin, Bangkok and Cape Town.
+Workshops have been organised in Berlin, Bangkok, Cape Town, Bonn and virtually.

-Virtual discussion series & webinars: Documented in the community’s internal member space on Global Campus 21 and on a YouTube channel, these online formats provide regular information from practicioners, experts, planners and decision-makers on EbA related topics.
-Broadcasted webinars are announced under News.
+Virtual discussion series & webinars: Documented on a YouTube channel, these online formats provide regular information from practitioners, experts, planners and decision-makers on EbA related topics.

-The international EbA Community of Practice is facilitated by the Global Project ‘Mainstreaming EbA’, which is funded by the International Climate Initiative of the German Ministry for the Environment, Nature Conservation and Nuclear Safety and implemented by GIZ.
+The international EbA Community of Practice is facilitated by the Global Project ‘Mainstreaming EbA’, which is funded by the International Climate Initiative of the German Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection and implemented by GIZ.